OI-wiki/i18n/docs/topic/graph-matching/general-match.md

                        orig[v] !=
                            orig[u]) {  // finding visited node with label of "o" meaning the "blossom" has been found int a = lca(orig[v], orig[u]);
-              // find LCA, then shrink blossom
+              // LCA found, then shrink blossom
               blossom(u, v, a);
               blossom(v, u, a);
             }